 Satan has desired to sift you like wheat, but I have prayed for you, that your faith would not fail.
 When you are converted, strengthen your brothers.

 This verse has always fascinated me.
+There is so much to unpack.
 Notice what it reveals.
-Jesus said that satan desired to sift Peter like wheat.
+Jesus said that Satan desired to sift Peter like wheat.
 Jesus didn't say that He wasn't going to allow it, but only that Peter's faith would not fail.
 Not that Peter himself wouldn't fail, but that his faith wouldn't fail.
 Peter's faith in what?
 His faith in Jesus, of course.

 THE SEED OF GOD REMAINS